urevoleg/data-view/README.md

  The postfix (_name / _count) is assigned to the name of the data column to create top-5 elements table:
   - __name_ - category name
   - __count_ - number of unique elements in this category.
 If there are less than 5 unique elements, then the values ​​in the _count field are filled -1

+Count statistic of numbers variables split by some categorical variables
+ - if number of unique elements in category variable less 5, then show count statistic

+Correlation matrix
+ - Correlation matrix with heatmap (pearson corr index)

 Install
 -------